The VJC Archives: Moving Forward, Appreciating the Past

 Elio Villafranca: Music from the Root Up

-Kris David: Touch and Technique
+Kris Davis: Touch and Technique

 Blast from the Past, Series 1 (released May 2026)